dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 In this example, the **stackoverflow** task has been successfully migrated.
 The task is immediately executed in the new environment after migration.
 If it succeeds normally, you can jump to the promition process to make the Node 8 version the default.

-## Testing a Webtask
+## Testing a Slash Webtask

-In the event that a webtask fails after being migrated to Node 8, it is fairly simple to troubleshoot and make adjustments.
+In the event that a task fails after being migrated to Node 8, it is fairly simple to troubleshoot and make adjustments.
 Use the command `/wt node8 edit {name}` to get a link to the webtask that opens in the editor on the Node 8 environment.
 You can now use all the tools available in the editor to troubleshoot the cause of the error.

 See [Troubleshooting Webtasks: Using the Editor](https://auth0.com/blog/troubleshooting-webtasks-using-the-editor/) for detailed instructions.